UCF vs. Kent State Predictions & Picks – August 31

 Kent State Betting Info (2022)

-- The bookmakers' moneyline implies a 4.8% chance of a victory for the Golden Flashes.
+- The sportsbooks' moneyline implies a 4.8% chance of a victory for the Golden Flashes.

-- The Golden Flashes compiled a 5-7-0 record against the spread last year.
+- The Golden Flashes covered five times in 12 matchups with a spread last year.

-- Kent State went unbeaten ATS (1-0) as underdogs of 35.5 points or more last year.
+- Kent State covered every time (1-0) as underdogs of 35.5 points or greater last season.

-- Golden Flashes games hit the over four out of 12 times last year.
+- Last year, four Golden Flashes games went over the point total.

-- Last season, Kent State's games resulted in an average scoring total of 61.5, which is six points higher than the over/under for this matchup.
+- Last season, Kent State's games resulted in an average scoring total of 61.5, which is seven points higher than the over/under for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.